seL4/docs/Tutorials/index.md

 SPDX-FileCopyrightText: 2024 seL4 Project a Series of LF Projects, LLC.
 redirect_from: /projects/sel4-tutorials/
 ---
-# Tutorials Overview
+# Overview

 We have developed a series of tutorials to introduce seL4 and developing systems on seL4.

 ## List of tutorials
 The tutorials are split into a number of broad categories, and have been designed around developer needs.

-- The [seL4 tutorials](sel4-overview) are for people keen to learn about the base mechanisms provided by the seL4 kernel.
+- The [seL4 tutorials](setting-up.md) are for people keen to learn about the base mechanisms provided by the seL4 kernel.
 The kernel API is explained with short exercises that show basic examples.

 - [MCS](mcs) introduces seL4 Mixed-Criticality System extensions, which are detailed in this [paper](https://trustworthy.systems/publications/full_text/Lyons_MAH_18.pdf) and [PhD](https://github.com/pingerino/phd/blob/master/phd.pdf).